Cold Email Reply Rates: How to Get 28x More Responses in 2026

 The choice is yours.
 But the data is clear: filler doesn't work.
 Specific questions do.

 Stop saying "how's it going?" in your cold emails.
 Start asking questions only that person can answer.
+The difference between 0.07% and 2.1% reply rates isn't better templates — it's better attention.

 Want to see the exact emails that hit 2.1% reply rates?
 We break down real campaigns (with full copy and results) in our monthly teardowns.
 Get on the list here.